2002 United States Senate election in Mississippi

 The 2002 United States Senate election in Mississippi was held on November 5, 2002.
 Incumbent Republican U.S. Senator Thad Cochran overwhelmingly won re-election to a fifth term.
 The Democratic Party did not field a candidate, resulting in Reform Party candidate Shawn O'Hara winning 15.42%.
 O'Hara's percentage of the vote was more than double Ross Perot's statewide total of 5.84% in the 1996 presidential election.
-His percentage was also the highest percentage for a Reform candidate in a senate election.
+His percentage was also the highest percentage for a Reform candidate in a U.S. Senate election.